St Saviour's Church of England Primary School

 About St Saviour's Church of England Primary School

-St Saviour’s Church of England Primary School is a mixed, non-selective church school with pre-school for children aged 3-11, located in Walthamstow, East London.
-There are approximately 430 students at the school.
+St Saviour’s Church of England Primary School is an Ofsted Outstanding mixed, non-selective church school located in Walthamstow, East London.
+There are approximately 330 students at the school.

 Executive Head Teacher